 Although this simple technique has worked well to catch large amounts of spam on the new blog, it’s just an exercise in curiosity as any manual process of dealing with spam won’t be sustainable.
 The proper solution is still a combination of collaborative filtering services like Askimet, Project Honey Pot and Stop Forum Spam with spam fighting tools like Bad Behavior and Conditional CAPTCHA.

-- Note: The SQL used in these examples is intentionally a bit verbose (i.e. not tuned for performance) for readability.
+Note: The SQL used in these examples is intentionally a bit verbose for readability (i.e. not tuned for performance).